-Yes, MCIT Online students will be invited to campus to participate in Penn’s Commencement ceremonies in May.
+Yes, Penn Engineering Online degree students will be invited to campus to participate in Penn’s Commencement ceremonies in May.
 Attendance is optional.

-Part-time status for MCIT Online is defined as taking 1-2 courses in a semester.
+Part-time status for Penn Engineering Online degree students is defined as taking 1-2 courses in a semester.
 Full-time status is defined as taking 3-4 courses per semester.
 It is easy to switch back and forth between part-time and full-time status.
-View sample schedules for full-time and part-time status.

-Internships are not a part of the MCIT Online curriculum, but our career services team can help prepare you for a successful internship search.
+Internships are not a part of our online degree curricula, but our career services team can help prepare you for a successful internship search.

 Yes!
 To apply for a teaching assistantship review current openings.